-This year has put our skin through the wringer.
+The past year has put our skin through the wringer.
 The coronavirus pandemic forced many of us to spend an unusually long time indoors away from busy roads and off flights during lockdown, reducing exposure to pollution, increasing time for self-care, eliminating the need for make-up and therefore resulting in improvements to skin.
-Then the world’s cogs slowly started turning again, and face coverings began to wreak havoc on our chins as they trapped humidity and increased the risk of excess oil and dirt.
+Then the world’s cogs slowly started turning again, and face coverings began to wreak havoc on our chins as they trapped humidity and increased the risk of excess oil and dirt, resulting in 'maskne'.

 We spoke to our resident Medical Advisor, Dr. Tiffany Lester, about just how important the environment is in relation to our skin health and what we can do to increase our resilience.